+What should the person who has been made redundant do?
+What does the employer need to do?
 This checklist covers a number of important elements that apply in the event of work shortage.
-Different elements apply to blue collar and white collar workers.
+Different elements apply depending on whether the matter relates to a blue collar or a white collar worker.

-- Conduct negotiations. - Apply jointly with the local trade union for career readjustment support.
-Apply to TSL.
-Certain conditions relating to period of employment and age must be satisfied in order for the career readjustment support to be valid. - Fill in your part of the form for Severance pay (AGB).
-Fill in a certificate of employment for UIF.
+- ► Conduct negotiations. - ► Employers and the local trade union apply jointly for career readjustment support for the person who has been made redundant.
+This is done with TSL.
+Certain conditions relating to period of employment and age must be satisfied in order for the career readjustment support to be valid. - ▶ Fill in part of the form when the person who has been made redundant applies for Severance pay (AGB).
+Fill in a certificate of employment so that the person who is made redundant is entitled to UIF.
 This is a requirement if the person who has been made redundant wants this.
 More information can be found at arbetsgivarintyg.nu. - Change the company's preliminary payroll expense with Fora so that the correct amount is included on future invoices.

-- The person who has been made redundant must register with the Employment Service on their first day of unemployment. - A person who has been made redundant due to illness or the expiry of a fixed-term employment contract can apply for support from tsl.se themselves. - The application for AGB must be submitted to Afa Försäkring.
+- ► The person who has been made redundant must register with the Employment Service on their first day of unemployment. - ► The application for AGB must be submitted to Afa Försäkring.

 Certain conditions relating to age and period of employment must be satisfied.

-- Conduct negotiations. - Notify the redundancy to TRR.
+- ► Conduct negotiations. - ▶ Notify the redundancy to TRR.
 The application for career readjustment support and any Severance compensation (AGE) must be made by both the employer and the person who has been made redundant.
-Certain conditions regarding age and period of employment must be satisfied in order for the insurance schemes to be valid. - Deregister the person who has been made redundant at Collectum. - Fill in a certificate of employment for UIF.
+Certain conditions regarding age and period of employment must be satisfied in order for the insurance schemes to be valid. - ► Deregister the person who has been made redundant at Collectum. - ► Fill in a certificate of employment so that the person who is made redundant is entitled to UIF.
 This is a requirement if the person who has been made redundant wants this.
 More information can be found at arbetsgivarintyg.nu.